rivermont/5245-contribution-heatmap/README.md

 # py-calendar-heatmap
 Generate an svg calendar heatmap - similar to GitHub and others' - from several sources of contribution data.
+[data.md](data.md) shows example data from each source.

 ![calendar](calendar.svg)